nahla-gabrony/CinemaTickets/README.md

 ## 🛠️ Installation Steps
 1. Clone this repository
-2. Open the solution in Microsoft Visual Studio
+2. Open the solution in Microsoft Visual Studio in (Package Manager Console)
-3. Update database with command "Update-Database"
 4. Run the project
 5. Users Email/Password in (users-password) text file